25th Anniversary Timeline

 Andrew said: “I tell my children what my father said to me: as long as there are people living in Orkney, they need a ferry service, and you’re holding the key.
 That key is Gills Bay.
 It doesn’t matter where you go in the world, people want a short ferry crossing.”

-There is, without doubt, more to come from a family that quietly goes from strength to strength, whatever obstacles present themselves along the way.
+There is, without doubt, more to come from a company that quietly goes from strength to strength, whatever obstacles present themselves along the way.